NimerPimer/Games/Knight's_tour/README.md

 #### knight's_tour.py
-is a stupid brute force algorithm.
+a stupid brute force algorithm.

 #### Warnsdorff's_rule_knight's_tour.py
-is a use of Warnsdorff's rule heuristic for finding solutions. works on bigger boards.
+a use of Warnsdorff's rule heuristic for finding solutions. works on bigger boards.